Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

 \subsection{Synchronization}

-Successful communication among nodes relies on all participants being aware of the timing of the other entities involved; they have to be synchronized.
-In many works related to {MC}, synchronization is assumed to exist by default, allowing for the separate study of receiver sensitivity to noise or the optimization of detection parameters.
-Yet, in real-world systems, the communicating nodes must explicitly synchronize with each other to achieve successful communication.
+Successful communication among nodes relies on all participants being aware of the timing of the other entities involved; i.e., they must be synchronized.
+Many works on {MC} assume perfect synchronization by default, thereby enabling separate analysis of receiver noise sensitivity or detection parameter optimization.
+Yet in real-world systems, communicating nodes must explicitly synchronize to ensure successful communication.
 The following sections will define the problem, summarize reported approaches, and describe an example implementation.